states session information

 Overview

-The following states adjourned their legislative sessions on the dates provided: Wyoming (March 6) and Utah (March 7).
+The following states adjourned their 2025 legislative sessions on the dates provided: West Virginia (April 12) and Arkansas (April 16).

-The following states are scheduled to adjourn their 2025 legislative sessions on the dates provided: Idaho (March 21) and New Mexico (March 22).
+The following states are scheduled to adjourn their 2025 legislative sessions on the dates provided: Tennessee (April 25), Arizona (April 26), Washington (April 27) and Indiana (April 29).

-Virginia Republican Gov. Glenn Youngkin has until March 24 to act on legislation or it becomes law without signature.
-Utah Republican Gov. Spencer Cox has until March 27 to act on legislation or it becomes law without signature.
+West Virginia Republican Gov. Patrick Morrisey has until April 30 at act on legislation or it becomes law without signature.
+Georgia Republican Gov. Brian Kemp has until May 14 to act on legislation or it becomes law without signature.
+Maryland Democratic Gov. Wes Moore has until May 27 to act on legislation or it becomes law without signature.
+Arkansas Republican Gov. Sarah Huckabee Sanders has 20 days from presentment, Sundays excluded, to act on legislation or it becomes law without signature.
+Kansas Democratic Gov. Laura Kelly has 10 days from presentment to act on legislation or it becomes law without signature.
+Maine Democratic Gov. Janet Mills has 10 days from presentment, Sundays excluded, to act on legislation or it becomes law without signature.
 Michigan Democratic Gov. Gretchen Whitmer has 14 days from presentment to act on legislation or it is pocket vetoed.
-Wyoming Republican Gov. Mark Gordon has 15 days from presentment to act on legislation or it becomes law without signature.
+Mississippi Republican Gov. Tate Reeves has 15 days from presentment, Sunday excluded, to act on legislation or it becomes law without signature.

 Special Elections